 Curb Adapters for Rooftop HVAC Units

 A curb adapter for a rooftop HVAC (Heating, Ventilation, and Air Conditioning) unit is a custom-fabricated metal piece that allows a new HVAC unit to fit onto the existing support structure or “curb” of an older unit.
 This is particularly useful when replacing an outdated or malfunctioning HVAC unit with a new one that might have different dimensions, weight distribution, or ductwork connections.
-Curb adapters are typically made out of galvanized steel.
+Curb adapters are typically made out of sturdy galvanized steel.

 Curb adapters are also sometimes used when replacing skylights or heat and smoke vents.